owenthcarey/python-typescript-cpp-book/README.md

 Remember, your journey as a programmer is highly individual, shaped by your interests, goals, and the problems you're passionate about solving.
 The most effective learning path is the one that motivates you to keep exploring, questioning, and growing.

 This book has equipped you with a broad understanding of Python, TypeScript, and C++.
 But remember, the world of programming is vast and varied.
 Don't limit yourself to what you know now; keep pushing your boundaries, keep learning.
-Each new concept or language you learn is another tool in your toolkit, enabling you to solve problems more effectively and creatively.
+Each new concept or language you learn is another tool in your tool kit, enabling you to solve problems more effectively and creatively.

 ## Section 14.6: Farewell